 Heavy rain can lead to flooding, soil compaction and problems with planting, while cold temperatures can also cause problems.
 If you, as a farmer, are aware that any of these weather changes are thought to occur soon, you may want to hold off on planting until everything has cleared up.

 It’s important to scrutinize the state of your soil because if it’s moist from rain or melted snow, your seeds may not grow well.
-As mentioned, soil moisture has been a problem this year in specific areas of the US.
 One way to know when your soil is ready to be worked is by picking up a fistful of dirt and molding it into a ball in your hand; if it breaks with the push of a finger, it’s dry enough to begin planting.

 Crops and plants typically have their own planting and development times.
 They will likely grow better if they are planted during a season in which they are known to thrive.
 Farmers should get to know the optimal times for planting and growth.